Mu-Sigma/muHVT/README.md

 -   **`quant.error`** - A number indicating the quantization error threshold.
 A cell will only breakdown into further cells only if the quantization error of the cell is above quantization error threshold.

--   **`projection.scale`** - A number indicating the scale factor for the tesselations so as to visualize the sub-tesselations well enough.
+-   **`projection.scale`** - A number indicating the scale factor for the tessellations so as to visualize the sub-tessellations well enough.

 -   **`normalize`** - A logical value indicating if the columns in your dataset should be normalized.
 Default value is TRUE.
 The algorithm supports Z-score normalization.